 Top Anti-inflammatory Foods

 While you can’t control which genes your parents gave you, you can totally control what you put in your mouth.
-Making the right food choices can reduce inflammation, reduce your risk and improve how you look and feel.
+Making the right food choices can provide antioxidants and other nutrients to reduce inflammation, reduce your risk and improve how you look and feel.
 As an aside, despite the common belief in the supremacy of your genes, your genes are not your destiny.
 What you eat day aftr day is more important than your genetics.

 Crappy diets cause inflammation and disease, but when you eat the right foods, inflammation improves and along with it, the risk for some of the most common and dangerous diseases.
 Most people eat a Standard American Diet (SAD).
 This is radically different from our ancestors’ diets and how our body’s evolved.